bluejellybean/FileNamer/README.md

 FileNamer
 =====================

-Rename files how you want
+Easily rename and orginize your files
 --------------------------

 If you have any questions, suggestions, or bugs please feel free to contact me at alexbarkell@gmail.com